-The chicken or the egg
+The chicken or the egg?

 Your lead hand, or your hikite?

-For me the answer is, "the pulling fist must start first".
+For me the pulling fist starts first.

-Remember: "Old ways, new ways, if they move you forward make use of them all".
+Remember: "Old ways, new ways, if they move you forward make use of them all."